Islamic clothing: United States

 Most Muslim women in the United States wear hijab at least some of the time.
 Contrary to popular theories about assimilation, this number is in fact higher among native-born Muslim women compared to first-generation Muslim immigrants.

-Despite perceptions of social discrimination against Muslim women, there are no legal restrictions on Islamic modesty garb in the United States, due to universal religious freedom protections in American law.
+There are no legal restrictions on Islamic modesty garb in the United States, due to universal religious freedom protections in American law.
 For example, the Supreme Court of the United States ruled against Abercrombie and Fitch when they refused to hire a woman named Samantha Elauf on account of her wearing hijab, stating that the dress code policy violated Elauf's religious freedom.

 As most gyms, fitness clubs, and other workout facilities in the United States are mixed-sex, observant Muslim women must either avoid these facilities or exercise in hijab, which is often impractical.
 Individuals such as Maria Omar, director of media relations for the Islamic Food and Nutrition Council of America (IFANCA), have thus advised Muslim women to avoid these complexes entirely as being in conflict with Islamic norms.

 Canada

 In 2011, the Canadian government made it illegal for women to wear face-covering garments at citizenship ceremonies, because the judge must be able to see each person's face reciting their oath.
-In 2012, the Supreme Court issued a rare split decision on whether women could cover their faces on the witness stand.
+In 2012, the Supreme Court issued a rare split decision on whether women could cover their faces in the witness box.
 Four judges said it depended on the circumstances, two said witnesses should never cover their face, and one said a Muslim witness should never be ordered to remove her veil.
 Canada is considering a wider ban on veils in government offices, schools, and hospitals.
-On June 16, 2019, the provincial government of French-speaking Quebec enacted the Act respecting the laicity of the State.
+On 16 June 2019, the provincial government of French-speaking Quebec enacted the Act respecting the laicity of the State.
 The Act prohibits certain public servants from wearing religious regalia – including Muslim scarves and veils, turbans, Jewish skullcaps and Christian crucifixes.